collecter1110/collecter_backend/README.md

- # **Collecter**
+ # **Collecter_backend**

-This repository contains a Flutter-based application and its related backend services, designed as a cross-platform solution.
-It leverages Flutter, Supabase, AWS services, and other key technologies to deliver a scalable and robust application.
+This repository contains a backend solution built with Supabase, designed to provide real-time database capabilities, authentication, and storage services.
+It leverages Supabase’s powerful features to deliver a scalable and efficient backend for cross-platform applications.

 <br>